 Still Considering Albuquerque?

-- Reception Venues Albuquerque: City spots like Old Town Farm or The View Event Center mix skyline views with southwestern design.
+• Reception Venues in Albuquerque: City spots like Old Town Farm or The View Event Center mix skyline views with southwestern design.

 Still, if you’re craving space, quiet, and connection — Taos and The Stakeout will feel like a different world (and it’s only 150 miles north).